 Arthur Garson, Jr., MD, MPH, MACC

-In December 2019, after 5 years he stepped down as the Director of the Health Policy Institute of the Texas Medical Center, home to 59 health care institutions in Houston.
-The Institute developed a following of professionals and non-professionals interested in seminars with national and local experts on such topics as “Reducing the cost of health care” and produced semester-long health policy courses for credit with students from 13 schools participating.
+In December 2019, after 5 years he stepped down as the Director of the Health Policy Institute of the Texas Medical Center, home to 59 health care institutions in Houston, developing collaborative approaches to health policy nationally, in Texas and Houston. semester-long health policy courses for credit with students from 13 schools participating.

 Until June 2014, he was the Director of the Center for Health Policy, University Professor, Professor of Public Health Sciences and Public Policy at the University of Virginia.

-From 2007-2011 was Executive Vice President and Provost of the University of Virginia.
+From 2007-2011 was Provost of the University of Virginia.
 He was responsible for the operations of the University’s 11 schools, as well as planning with a $1.3 Billion academic budget, and helped to fund and to found the Batten School of Leadership and Public Policy.
 From 2002-2007, Dr. Garson served as Vice President and Dean of the University of Virginia’s School of Medicine.

 In 1995, he returned to Houston to be Baylor College of Medicine’s Dean for Academic Operations.
 He was also Vice President of Texas Children’s Hospital for quality.